RMSCA/LAELIOA_us/docs/rules/channelrule.md

 6. No politics

+7. If you are permanently banned from the server, you will be removed from the discord server

-7. Be respectful to member and staff's decisions
+8. Be respectful to member and staff's decisions